Last updated 16/08/2021.

 Despite being a city brimming with cuisines from all over the world, Manchester has been a bit slow when it comes to vegan food.

-The Manchester vegan food scene is certainly picking up, with Manchester even hosting its very own vegan food festival each year, but it hasn’t always been so easy to find vegan restaurants in Manchester.
+The Manchester vegan food scene is certainly picking up, but it hasn’t always been so easy to find vegan restaurants in Manchester.

 V Rev Manchester is Manchester city centre’s first and only 100% vegan eatery, and having been planted firmly on the Manchester vegan scene for a few years now, it’s safe to say that it’s here to stay.

 Now, in the nature of transparency, I should let you know that I am not a vegan myself, but I love plant-based food and especially vegan junk food.

 It is for this reason that I was so eager to visit V Rev. V Rev Manchester absolutely shatters the illusion that being a vegan is all about mung beans and quinoa.

 V Rev is an American style diner that specialises in gigantic burgers, loaded fries and creamy milkshakes.
 It is the kind of place that makes you want to unbutton your jeans and lie on the couch for a very long time recovering from your vegan food coma.

 So, how was my experience at V Rev Manchester?